Meeting Residential Needs

-The goal of Houses for Hope is to alleviate the problems of finding affordable handicap-accessible homes for residential service-recipients at Dawn of Hope.
+The goal of Houses for Hope is to alleviate the problems of finding affordable handicap-accessible homes for people with physical living constraints.

 On May 30, 2006 a Groundbreaking Ceremony was held to mark a new era at Dawn of Hope, Inc. The first Houses for Hope project consisted of two homes being constructed in Carter County.
 Each home featured three bedrooms, two full baths and a double garage.
 The homes are equipped with wide doorways and ramps to accommodate wheelchairs.

-The Foundation is currently building six homes to be completed summer 2012.
-The homes will be located in Unicoi County and will feature three bedrooms, two full baths and will house no more than three individuals per home.
-Funding for the construction of the homes is through a grant from the Tennessee Housing Development Authority and the Dawn of Hope Foundation.
+The Foundation has completed building six homes located in Unicoi County and all feature three bedrooms, two full baths and have no more than three individuals living in each home.
+Funding for the construction of these homes was through a grant from the Tennessee Housing Development Authority and the Dawn of Hope Foundation.

 For more information on Dawn of Hope’s Houses for Hope project